 Unlike some cities, Williams isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Williams are a mix of both white- and blue-collar jobs.
 Overall, Williams is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Williams who work in food service (18.22%), maintenance occupations (12.50%), and sales jobs (11.45%).

-The education level of Williams citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.61% of adults 25 and older in Williams have a college degree.
+The percentage of adults in Williams who are college-educated is close to the national average for all communities of 21.84%: 20.61% of the adults in Williams have a bachelor's degree or advanced degree.

 The per capita income in Williams in 2022 was $26,277, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,108 for a family of four.
 However, Williams contains both very wealthy and poor people as well.